sreenath94/DocumentStore/README.md

 documentStore.file.uploadDestination = test/
 documentStore.downloadDestination = download/
 ```
-* For using MONGODB storage the following propeties should be added to resource/application.properties file
+* For using MONGODB storage the following steps needs to be done
   * Add the following properties to resource/application.properties file
       ```bash
       documentStore.type = MONGODB